typescript-eslint/typescript-eslint/packages/eslint-plugin-typescript/docs/rules/member-delimiter-style.md

 ## Options

-This rule, in its default state, does not require any argument, in which case a **semicolon** is used as a delimiter and **all members** require a delimiter.
+This rule, in its default state, does not require any argument, in which case a **semicolon** is used as a delimiter and **all members** require a delimiter, except in single line interfaces or type literals, in which case the delimiter of the **last member** can be omitted.

 The rule can also take one or more of the following options:
 - `"delimiter": "semi"`, (default) use this to require a semicolon.
 - `"delimiter": "comma"`, use this to require a comma.
 - `"delimiter": "none"`, use this to require a linebreak.
 - `"requireLast": true`, (default) use this to require a delimiter for all members of the interface and/or type literal.
 - `"requireLast": false`, use this to ignore the last member of the interface and/or type literal.
+- `"ignoreSingleLine": true`, (default) use this to override the `requireLast` in single line declarations.
+- `"ignoreSingleLine": false`, use this to enfore the `requireLast` in single line declarations.
 - `"overrides"`, overrides the default options for **interfaces** and **type literals**.

 ### defaults
-Examples of **incorrect** code for this rule with the defaults `{ delimiter: "semi", requireLast: true }` or no option at all:
+Examples of **incorrect** code for this rule with the defaults `{ delimiter: "semi", requireLast: true, ignoreSingleLine: true }` or no option at all:
 ```ts
 // missing semicolon delimiter
 interface Foo {